My Coaching Plan:

 In an office, you likely sign off around the same time every day and don’t return until the next morning.
 But, your work can creep into other time windows—like evenings and even weekends—when you work from home.

-This is compounded by the fact that, today, many remote workers are juggling their work responsibilities with a number of other obligations.
-For example, perhaps they need to dedicate a few of their afternoon work hours to helping their kids with homeschool.
-That means those work hours get shifted to the evening, when they should be disconnected and relaxing.
+This is compounded by the fact that today, many remote workers are juggling their work responsibilities with a number of other obligations.
+For example, perhaps they need to dedicate a few of their afternoon work hours to helping their kids with homeschooling.
+That means those work hours get shifted to the evening when they should be disconnected and relaxing.

-While that flexibility to fit work hours in when you can is a definite perk, it does muddy the waters in terms of work-life balance.
-There aren’t distinct boundaries between your work time and your personal time.
+While flexible hours are a perk, it does muddy the waters in terms of work-life balance.
+There aren’t distinct boundaries between your work and your private life.

 3. Pressure to be constantly connected